csm-actions/docs/README.md

   - It's hard to manage credentials if necessary
 - `workflow_run` workflows are triggered even if they are unnecessary
 - Client workflows need to use GitHub Actions Artifacts or something to pass parameters to `workflow_run`.

+To solve these drawback, you can also combine `workflow_run:complete` and `labels:created`.

 ## Protect server workflows